AckeeCZ/styleguide/backend/guides/mvp.md

 3. **Anticipate model changes.** Set the ground rules as loose as possible for the business model.
 If current spec says a car will always have an owner user, don't fall for this lie.
 Especially the DB constraints have to be as benevolent as possible - we can always change the data validation on the application layer as DB changes are always pain.
 Besides, we are ready for this if someone tackles with the database data.
 4. **Avoid microoptimization.
 At all.** "Is it faster to write 3 ifs or one switch?" - nobody cares.
 If crucial, this part can be optimized later on.
 5. **Avoid premature optimization** - Premature optimization is an altar where code readability is sacrificed.
 6. **Unnecessary generalization.** If you are uncertain you are going to use the outcome, don't do it.
 It takes a lot of time to do it right.
 Otherwise it's just a mess.
 [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) most of the time.
+In agile development this is even more important, because the direction can change very dynamically.
 7. **Use TODOs.** Perfectly fine if there is a missing peace we cannot do or have not all the info to do it right now.
 Makes it easier to find all these "todo later" stuff.
 8. **Leave space for extension.** It may seem like a great idea to define interface that accepts e.g. just one number but world is never that simple.